The Clan Pt. 2.5: The Final Chapter: Critical reception

 "Beautiful" was described as advancing Monsta X's "signature sound of hip-hop mixed with EDM elements", with particular note of the "powerful rap" with "flawless vocals, especially lead vocalist Kihyun".

 Listicles

 Commercial performance

 As of 2021, the album had sold over 150,000 units, while in 2022, the repackage album had sold over 80,000 units in South Korea.

-"Beautiful" and "Shine Forever" debuted at numbers four, alongside "Gravity" at number seven on the Billboard World Digital Song Sales chart upon its release, while "Ready or Not" debuted at number nineteen in 2021.
+"Beautiful" and "Shine Forever" both debuted at number four on the Billboard World Digital Song Sales chart, alongside "Gravity" at number seven, upon their release, while "Ready or Not" debuted on the chart four years later at number nineteen in 2021.